Skip to content

 Arrow-shaped leaf of Alocasia longiloba with silver midrib and purplish underside.

-Arrowhead form and purple undersides — often marketed as “Dragon’s Tooth”.
+Arrowhead form and purple undersides are typical of plants sold as “Dragon’s Tooth”.

 Alocasia heterophylla